Chinese Marxist philosophy: Interaction with European Marxism

+Mao Zedong's thought

-In the late 1930s, a series of debates were held on the extent to which Dialectical Logic was a supplement to or replacement for Formal Logic.
+In the late 1930s, a series of debates were held on the extent to which Dialectical Logic was a supplement to, or replacement for, Formal Logic.
 A major controversy that continued into the 1960s, was whether a dialectical contradiction was the same thing as a logical contradiction.

 Mao later moved away from replicating the New Philosophy, and attempted to develop his own form of Marxism that heavily emphasized the centrality of On Contradiction and On Practice.
 Mao saw the struggle between opposites as the key to dialectics, and this played a major role in the One Divides Into Two controversy of the 1960s.
-In Mao's 1964 Talk On Questions Of Philosophy, he rejected any possibility of synthesizing divided opposites.
+In Mao's 1964 Talk on Questions of Philosophy, he rejected any possibility of synthesizing divided opposites.
 Negations was absolute and alternated in a bad infinity with affirmation.

 Wang Ruoshui was initially a major advocate of the Maoist One Divides into Two line during the Cultural Revolution.
-But later advocated Marxist humanism.
+But Wang later advocated Marxist humanism.